pnp/blog/content/post/let-s-tame-dataverse-how-to-reference-many-to-many-relationships.md

 {{< image alt="platform.png" src="images/blog/let-s-tame-dataverse-how-to-reference-many-to-many-relationships/platform.png" >}}

 Dataverse is a is a secure and scalable SaaS data service, that sits right in Power Platform.
-Dataverse\'s database is Azure SQL, and often, people refer to Dataverse just as \'a database\', but it is so much more
+Dataverse's database is Azure SQL, and often, people refer to Dataverse just as 'a database', but it is so much more

 {{< image alt="dataverse-saas.png" src="images/blog/let-s-tame-dataverse-how-to-reference-many-to-many-relationships/dataverse-saas.png" >}}